rubymonsters/dahlem/get_to_know_the_tools.md

 #Saving code in files
 As you noticed, anytime you quit `irb` and go back in again, nothing was saved and you have to start all over again.
 In the long run you will want to save code in files.

-So let's create a file for saving ruby code:
+So let's create a file for saving ruby code (Linux, Mac OS X):

     touch blabla.rb

+On Windows:

+    type NUL > 1.txt

 Let's open that file in your editor.
 Open your editor and in the menubar use File>>Open to open the file.